 Complaints seem to vary, with some people unhappy with the length of time it took to receive a reply to a query or issues with their smart meters.

-Try as I might, I can find very few negatives when it comes to Octopus.
-On a personal level, I’ve only received great customer service from them, as well as great value from their energy supply.
+In my experience, and many others, yes.
+Try as I might, I can find very few negatives regarding Octopus.
+Personally, I’ve only received great customer service from them, as well as great value from their energy supply.
 And although I’ve read plenty of reviews, the large number of positive comments far outweigh the negatives.

 I really can’t recommend using this company enough.
 So if you fancy giving them a try, use my link below and we’ll both earn £50 credit when you join.